Kingxukai/linux/Documentation/input/devices/joystick-parport.rst

 And that's it.

-On a side note, if you have already built a different adapter for use with the digital joystick driver 0.8.0.2, this is also supported by the db9.c driver, as device type 8.
+On a side note, if you have already built a different adapter for use with the digital joystick driver 0.8.0.2, this is also supported by the woke db9.c driver, as device type 8.
 (See section 3.2)

 Multisystem joysticks using gamecon.c